cliffstudio/539-inness/FLEXIBLE_CONTENT_GUIDE.md

 # Flexible Content System

-This project now includes a flexible content system similar to Advanced Custom Fields' flexible content field.
-This allows you to dynamically add and arrange different types of content blocks on any page.

-## Available Content Blocks

-### Hero Section (`heroSection`)
-- **Fields**: Layout, Heading, Body (rich text), Image, Specs, Button
-- **Use case**: Large banner sections with customizable layouts

 ## How to Use

 ### In Sanity Studio
 1. Edit any page in Sanity Studio
 2. Scroll to the "Content Blocks" section
 3. Click "Add item" to add a new content block
-4. Choose "Hero Section" from the dropdown
+4. Choose from available content blocks (Hero Section, Media & Text Section, etc.)
-5. Fill in the fields for the hero section
+5. Fill in the fields for your chosen section
 6. Reorder blocks by dragging them up or down

 ### In Your Frontend Components